All Episodes

 We had Jane Harmon, the audio soundbites yesterday.

-Uh and it's achieving victory.
+And it's achieving victory.

-And there's a new constitution, a new government, now new ministers, and Bush uh over there for five hours to meet with the people.
+And there's a new constitution, a new government, now new ministers, and Bush over there for five hours to meet with the people.

-And yes, it's an excellent point, uh, Chad.
+And this is an excellent point, Chad.

-Uh, but it's they're just they're not home.
+But it's, they're just, they're not home.

 Oh, that's exactly right.